edgedb/edgedb/docs/reference/sql_support.rst

    include `XMIN Replication`_, incremental updates using "a user-defined monotonically increasing id," and full table updates.
 ..
 [2] dbt models are built and stored in the database as either tables or views.
-Because the EdgeDB SQL connector does not allow writing or even creating schemas, view, or tables, any attempt to materialize dbt models will result in errors.
+Because the EdgeDB SQL adapter does not allow writing or even creating schemas, view, or tables, any attempt to materialize dbt models will result in errors.
 If you want to build the models, we suggest first transferring your data to a true Postgres instance via pg_dump or Airbyte.